CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Related Work

-However, historical click news articles often contain noise, which can interfere with accurate user representation~\cite{wu2020cprs, lu2018between, lu2019effects, zhang2020models, wu2022feedrec}.
-From this motivation, there have been a handful of methods that leverage additional user feedback to enhance news and user representations~\cite{wu2020cprs, wu2022feedrec, gong2022tcar, liu2020hypernews, wu2023personalized}.
-For example, HyperNews~\cite{liu2020hypernews} aims to improve news and user representations by considering the freshness of news articles and users' active time.
-CPRS~\cite{wu2020cprs} takes users’ reading satisfaction based on personalized reading speed into account in user representation.
-FeedRec~\cite{wu2022feedrec} considers a wide range of user feedback types, including actions like ‘skip,’ ‘finish,’ ‘share,’ and ‘quick close,’ to capture users’ positive and negative interests comprehensively.
+Historical clicked news articles alone, however, often struggle with achieving desirable performance~\cite{wu2020cprs, lu2018between, lu2019effects, wu2022feedrec}.
+Thus, there have been a handful of methods that leverage additional user feedback~\cite{wu2020cprs, wu2022feedrec, gong2022tcar, liu2020hypernews, wu2023personalized}.
+For example, HyperNews~\cite{liu2020hypernews} considers the freshness of news articles and users' active time.
+CPRS~\cite{wu2020cprs} takes users’ reading satisfaction based on their reading speed into account in user representation.
+FeedRec~\cite{wu2022feedrec} considers various user feedback types including ‘skip,’ ‘finish,’ ‘share,’ and ‘quick close’ to capture users’ interests comprehensively.
 TCAR~\cite{gong2022tcar}, a session-based news recommendation method, incorporates users’ positive, negative, and neutral implicit feedback in user representation.

-In real-world scenarios, however, such types of additional user feedback are not always available (i.e., low applicability)~\cite{wu2023personalized, qi2021hierec, mao2021cnesue, wu2019tanr, kim2023trustsgcn, ko2023khan}.
-As such, we argue that it is more practical to learn news and user representations solely based on users’ clicked news articles and their static information, without relying on additional user feedback.
-To our best knowledge, no existing work has been studied to address the two challenges that we address without additional user feedback.
-In this paper, we propose a practical framework for personalized news recommendation, {\method} that effectively addresses the challenges without any additional user feedback.
+In real-world scenarios, however, such types of additional user feedback are not always available~\cite{wu2023personalized, qi2021hierec, mao2021cnesue, wu2019tanr}.
+As such, it is important and practical to learn news and user representations solely based on users’ clicked news articles and their static information, without relying on additional user feedback.
+To our best knowledge, this is the first work to address the three challenges without any additional user feedback.